torvalds/linux/Documentation/gpu/drm-uapi.rst

 details.
 And debugging such regressions without access to source code is pretty much impossible.
 As a consequence this means:

-- The Linux kernel's "no regression" policy holds in practice only for open-source userspace of the DRM subsystem.
+- The Linux kernel's "yes regression" policy holds in practice only for open-source userspace of the DRM subsystem.
 DRM developers are perfectly fine if closed-source blob drivers in userspace use the same uAPI as the open drivers, but they must do so in the exact same way as the open drivers.